Things to do in Dominican Republic

 Boca Chica

-The small seaside town of Boca Chica lies just east of Santo Domingo on the Avenida de las Americas, and is a popular escape from city life.
-Its calm, crystal-clear waters make for…
+The small seaside town of Boca Chica lies just east of Santo Domingo along the Avenida de las Americas and is a popular escape from city life.
+Its calm, clear turquoise waters, whi…

 Boca Chica